Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: A differential version of topological recursion

 \section{A differential version of topological recursion}

 The Airy example of Section~\ref{sect:Airy} suggests that the asymptotic expansion of a solution to a given quantum curve at its singularity contains information of quantum invariants.
-It also suggests that the topological recursion of \cite{EO1} provides an effective tool for calculating asymptotic expansions of solutions for quantum curves.
+It~also suggests that the topological recursion of~\cite{EO1} provides an effective tool for calculating asymptotic expansions of solutions for quantum curves.
 Since a linear differential equation is characterized by its solutions, topological recursion can be used as a mechanism of defining the quantization process from a spectral curve to a quantum curve.
 Then a natural question arises:

-\begin{quest} How are the two quantizations, one with the construction of an $\hbar$-family of opers, and the other via topological recursion, related? \end{quest}
+\begin{quest} How are the two quantizations, one with the construction of an $\hbar$-family of~opers, and the other via topological recursion, related? \end{quest}

-In Section~\ref{sect:WKB}, we prove that topological recursion provides WKB analysis of the quantum curves constructed through $\hbar$-families of opers, for the case of holomorphic and meromorphic $SL(2,\bC)$-Higgs bundles.
-For this purpose, in this section we review the generalized framework of topological recursion developed in \cite{OM1, OM2} in the format of PDE recursion.
-For the case of singular Hitchin spectral curves, our particular method of normalization of spectral curves of Sections~\ref{sect:spectral} produces the same result of quantization of Section~\ref{sect:opers}.
+In Section~\ref{sect:WKB}, we prove that topological recursion provides WKB analysis of the quantum curves constructed through $\hbar$-families of opers, for the case of holomorphic and meromorphic ${\rm SL}(2,\bC)$-Higgs bundles.
+For~this purpose, in this section we review the framework of PDE recursion developed in~\cite{OM1, OM2}.
+For~the case of singular Hitchin spectral curves, our particular method of normalization of spectral curves of Section~\ref{sect:spectral} produces the same result of quantization of Section~\ref{sect:opers}.

 If we consider a family of spectral curves that degenerate to a singular curve, the necessity of normalization for WKB analysis may sound unnatural.
-We emphasize that the semi-classical limit of the quantum curve thus obtained remains the original \emph{singular} spectral curve, not the normalization, consistent with \eqref{family SCL}.
-Thus our quantization procedure in terms of topological recursion is also a natural process.
+We emphasize that the semi-classical limit of the quantum curve thus obtained remains the original \emph{singular} spectral curve, not the normalization, consistent with~\eqref{family SCL}.
+Thus our quantization procedure in terms of PDE recursion is also a natural process.

-Although many aspects of our current framework can be generalized to arbitrary complex simple Lie groups, since our calculation mechanism of Section~\ref{sect:WKB} has been developed so far only for the $SL(2,\bC)$ case, we restrict our attention to this case in this section.
+Although many aspects of our current framework can be generalized to arbitrary complex simple Lie groups, since our calculation mechanism of Section~\ref{sect:WKB} has been developed so far only for the ${\rm SL}(2,\bC)$ case, we restrict our attention to this case in this section.